nuagetsu/VecRepV3/README.md

 ### Nearest correlation matrix with rank constraint

-There are also methods to find the nearest correlation matrix with a rank constraint, such that the resulting matrix G<sub>m</sub> has only m non zero eigenvalues
+There are also methods to find the nearest correlation matrix with a rank constraint, such that the resulting matrix G' has only d non zero eigenvalues

 The resulting matrix then can be decomposed using the reduced dimension decomposition